bleeckerj/vibewriter-web-edition/README.md

 ### The Writing Cycle

-1. Select a genre/vibe and timer duration from the dropdown menus
+1. Select a genre/vibe, timer duration, and AI response length from the dropdown menus
 2. Click the START button to begin the cycle
-3. The AI generates an opening paragraph based on the selected genre
+3. The AI generates an opening paragraph based on the selected genre and length
 4. When the AI finishes writing (indicated by "Your Turn - Start Typing to Begin Timer"), you can start typing
 5. The timer displays the full selected time until you begin typing
 6. The timer only starts counting down when you begin typing, not before